 As a single mom, Victoria worked as the CEO at the Chamber of Commerce in Tipp City, Ohio.
 A few years later, in 2006, she and her three daughters moved to Tiffin, Ohio to accept the position of CEO of the Chamber of Commerce there.
 Two years later she became CEO of the state professional association, the Chamber of Commerce Executives of Ohio (CCEO).

-During a divorce-recovery session, the counselor (with a PhD) proclaimed these words, “He sounds like a sociopath.”
-This new term struck a chord and provoked years of study on the subject.
+During a divorce-recovery session, the counselor (a PhD) proclaimed these words, “He sounds like a sociopath.”
+This new term struck a chord and provoked Victoria into years of study on the subject.
 But fear of judgement and concern for her daughters’ well-being kept Lowery quiet about her true story while working for the Chambers of Commerce.

-In 2010, Lowery left the business world to dedicate herself fully to her deepest passion; human relationships.
-This decision was fueled by an inner-fire to empower others with the knowledge to have the most fulfilling relationships and eliminate divorce.
+In 2010, Lowery left the business world to dedicate herself fully to her deepest passion; empowering others to attract and keep fulfilling relationships.
 This was also the year that something called the Yes Test presented itself as the key to lasting love.
 She began using this tool as a life coach and speaker.
 Lowery is now the author of books that promote success in love and life.
 In 2013 she married a high school physics and anatomy teacher, Dan Robert Hopkins.
 They enjoy a loving marriage and family.